 In accordance with Arkansas law, the District provides a veteran preference to applicants who qualify for one of the following categories:

-- 1. a veteran without a service-connected disability; - 2. a veteran with a service-connected disability; - 3. a deceased veteran's spouse who is unmarried throughout the hiring process; or a.
-A person honorably discharged from a tour of active duty, other than active duty for training only, with the armed forces of the United States; or b.
-Any person who has served honorably in the National Guard or reserve forces of the United States for a period of at least six (6) years, whether or not the person has retired or been discharged.
+- 1. a veteran without a service-connected disability; - 2. a veteran with a service-connected disability; - 3. a deceased veteran's spouse who is unmarried throughout the hiring process; or

 For purposes of this policy, "veteran" is defined as: